Punch-Out!! (2009 video game): Development

-The inclusion of Donkey Kong was a suggestion from an employee of Nintendo of America, and Tanabe also wished to include Princess Peach, but that idea was abandoned because of the possible negative reception of violence towards women.
+The inclusion of Donkey Kong was a suggestion from an employee of Nintendo of America, and Tanabe also wished to include Princess Peach, but the idea was abandoned because of the possible negative reception of violence towards women.
 The reason that there were not many notable Nintendo characters in the game is because the studio wanted to solidify the game's own respective universe.
 The Title Defense mode was designed to make the game more of a standalone game and not just a nostalgia title, and also to make the game longer.
 The developers liked this since it added more personality to the characters.
 The studio adjusted the difficulty level in order to make the game easier to pick up and play.
 The game's 2-player mechanic was a difficult task to create, according to Tanabe, because the series had no template to base it on.

 There were various additions to the game that were cut from the final product.
-One of these was online multiplayer, which Next Level Games had experimented with for Mario Strikers Charged (2007). while another feature was the ability to move around the ring in a 3D environment.
+One of these was online multiplayer, which Next Level Games had previously experimented with for Mario Strikers Charged (2007). while another feature was the ability to move around the ring in a 3D environment.
 This idea was scrapped so that the game would have the same feel as the older games in the series.
 Other features include character customization, other RPG elements, and minigames.

+The game also featured an Easter egg from the Sailor Moon manga series, where the character Piston Hondo was reading an altered version of the manga in his Title Defense match.
+An anonymously sourced story claimed it was not approved of beforehand and resulted in Nintendo having to quietly pay licensing fees for the rights to feature the Easter egg.

 Reception

 Punch-Out!! received critical acclaim, averaging an 86/100 and an 87.29% at Metacritic and GameRankings, respectively.
 Nintendo Power's Chris Slate scored the game an 8.5/10 in the magazine's June 2009 issue, praising its similarity to the NES title of the same name.
 Slate stated "The folks at Next Level Games have created an amazing title that has made the 15 years since Super Punch-Out!! quite worthwhile."
 However, he said that the new additions did not affect the game.
 Game Informer gave Punch-Out!! a 9/10.
 IGNs Craig Harris gave this game an 8.8/10, citing its nostalgic gameplay.
 Sumantra Lahiri of The Escapist also praised its nostalgic value, but suggested that the stereotypes exhibited by the characters that seemed harmless in the 1980s had not aged well when early 21st century attitudes towards cultural and racial sensitivity were taken into account.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Punch-Out!! for "Fighting Game of the Year".

 The game sold 1.27 million copies worldwide, being one of just 60 Wii titles to reach one million sales, and as such was re-released under the Nintendo Selects banner.